lefth/md5sum-uring/README.md

 exception: this program runs at least 3x faster than the official md5sum binary.
 However performance suffers on large files.

-This demo does not yet use any of io_uring's advanced features, such as the submission queue, fixed buffers, or `O_DIRECT` with data alignment.

 #### USAGE:
 ```
     md5sum-uring [FLAGS] [files]...